diezcami/hungry-birds/README.md

 I'll get around to fixing everything in the list above when I have time between developing my newer projects.

 # How to Run
 As this is pretty much unmaintained legacy software, it was primarily developed and tested using the BlueJay IDE.
-I've removed the .class and .ctxt files produced by running `javac Main.java` in order to reduce the clutter in the repository, so there's no real way of running it without compiling it (for now, anyway).
+I've removed the .class and .ctxt files produced from running `javac Main.java` in order to reduce the clutter in the repository, so there's no real way of running it without compiling it (for now, anyway).

 1. Download the file as a zip (There's a button to the right of this page) and unextract it.
 2. Launch your command prompt and navigate to the `hungry-birds` folder using `cd`.